 General Historic types of Water Gardens & Landscapes

-Water gardens have been designed for thousands of years for a variety of reasons.
+Water gardens have been designed for thousands of years for a variety of reasons and it has produced outdoor fountain pros in every era.
 Here are a few interesting applications of water landscapes.

 A. The Embellished Spring | Greek origin

 Served as a source of potable water endowed with medicinal, legendary properties.